Deceased Suspects - CPS Policy on Charging Decisions

 The purpose of the review will be to subject past CPS approaches and decisions to re-evaluation and scrutiny, so that lessons can be learnt and applied to future charging decisions.
 Such reviews ensure transparency and help to maintain confidence in CPS decision making.

 In carrying out reviews, particularly of decisions made many years earlier, a different approach to evidence and complainants may be used, reflecting changes in society and the criminal justice system since the original charging decision was made.
+Reviews will also apply contemporary CPS policies and guidance, including the Code for Crown Prosecutors, which provides guidance on the general principles to be applied when making charging decisions.

 Therefore, in order to fully understand any conclusion that a previous charging decision was wrong, it may need to be seen in the context of the prevailing law, societal attitudes and prosecution policy at the time it was made.